mehdicherf/sfdx-BitbucketPipeline/README.md

 # sfdx-BitbucketPipeline

-Sample Bitbucket Pipeline for SFDX, adapted from https://github.com/forcedotcom/sfdx-bitbucket-package
+Sample Bitbucket Pipeline for SFDX, adapted from https://github.com/forcedotcom/sfdx-bitbucket-package, so that it can automate the following tasks:
+* By default on each commit, control the code quality with Apex PMD and make sure that the repo can deploy properly (checked in a new scratch org and in a dedicated CI sandbox)
+* When merging into the 'develop' branch, deploy to the INTEG sandbox
+* When merging into a 'release/' branch, deploy to the UAT sandbox
+* When merging into the 'master' branch, deploy to PROD

 The steps bellow describe how to set up a pipeline for the following developement and release management process: